Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntrodutionToProcessingSEBE.rst

 Introduction to UMEP and the QGIS Processing framework
 ======================================================

-.. note:: Preferable, the tutorial :ref:`SEBE` should be completed first.
+.. note:: It's preferable that the tutorial: :ref:`SEBE` is completed before this.

 Introduction
 ------------

 **UMEP for Processing** ports many of the UMEP tools to the `QGIS processing framework <https://docs.qgis.org/3.10/en/docs/user_manual/processing/intro.html>`__, which is a geoprocessing environment that can be used to call native and third-party algorithms from QGIS, making your spatial analysis tasks more productive and easy to accomplish.
-You can for example call the UMEP tools directly as functions in a Python script or include them in the `Graphical Modeler <https://docs.qgis.org/3.10/en/docs/user_manual/processing/modeler.html?highlight=graphical>`__ in QIS.
+You can, for example, call the UMEP tools directly as functions in a Python script or include them in the `Graphical Modeler <https://docs.qgis.org/3.10/en/docs/user_manual/processing/modeler.html?highlight=graphical>`__ in QGIS.

-Many of the analysis made in UMEP has to be set up as workflow where one or many tools has to be executed in sequence in order to reach a final result.
-In this tuorial we will make use of the eaxample of the model *Solar Energy on Building Envelopes* (SEBE) which can be used to estimate incoming solar radiation on roofs, walls and ground in urban environments.
+Many of the analysis carried out in UMEP has to be set up as a workflow where one or many tools has to be executed in sequence in order to reach a final result.
+In this tuorial we will make use of the example of the model *Solar Energy on Building Envelopes* (SEBE) which can be used to estimate incoming solar radiation on roofs, walls and ground in urban environments.
 The figure below shows the workflow that needs to be considered to reach the final result.

 .. figure:: /images/SEBE_flowchart.jpg
    :width: 100%